Table of Contents

 - After saving the file, delete its properties and send it to your mentor for a review.

-Once they get back to you, make the final edits, get their signatures, and keep a copy with yourself for any future purposes.
+Once they get back to you, make the final edits, get their signatures, and keep a copy with yourself.
+Just in case you require it in the future.

-If you’re looking for more information about writing/assessing a Letter of Recommendation, you’re more than welcome to read this blog.
+If you’re looking for more information about writing/assessing a Letter of Recommendation, we suggest you read this blog.
 And in case you can’t find what you’re looking for, drop a comment here or reach out to us.
 We’d be happy to help!